James Outman Player Props: Dodgers vs. Cubs

 James Outman At The Plate

-- Outman leads Los Angeles in total hits (11) this season while batting .282 with six extra-base hits.
+- Outman has three triples, three home runs and nine walks while batting .279.

-- He ranks 71st in batting average, 20th in on base percentage, and eighth in slugging among qualifying batters in MLB action.
+- Among the qualified hitters in MLB action, he ranks 73rd in batting average, 34th in on-base percentage, and 15th in slugging.

-- He has hit a long ball in 21.4% of his games this year, and 6.1% of his chances at the plate.
+- He has hit a home run in 20.0% of his games this year, and 5.7% of his plate appearances.

-- Outman has picked up an RBI in six games this year (42.9%), with more than one RBI in three of those games (21.4%).
+- Outman has an RBI in six of 15 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

-- In five games this season (35.7%), he has scored, including multiple runs twice.
+- In six games this season (40.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.